 Thomas O’Neill (From and others) is an actor/playwright who, after a very long absence, returned to the stage by way of community theatre.
 Thomas has appeared previously in three of Amicus Productions’ plays: as The Prospector in The Madwoman of Chaillot, Friar Tuck in Robin Hood and as Will Hays in Shakespeare in Hollywood.
 Thomas portrayed George Frederic Handel in the East Side Players production of Joyful Noise as well as their production of Norm Foster’s Office Hours in the part of Warren Kimble and as Orgon in the Scarborough Theatre Guild production of Tartuffe.
 Recently, Thomas performed the role of Vanya in the The Curtain Club’s production of Vanya and Sonja and Masha and Spike.
 When not writing plays, blogging his website or acting in theatre, Thomas works as a television director and announcer.

-Kurt Thomsen (Narrator) This is Kurt’s sixth role with Amicus Productions.
-His credits include roles in Cyrano de Bergerac and The Madwoman of Chaillot, as well as Rugby in A Flea in Her Ear.
+Kurt Thomsen (Narrator) This is Kurt’s sixth role in an Amicus Production.
+Most Recently he played Dr Jadin in The Madwoman of Chaillot, and The Bore in Cyrano,.
 He is also a writer and a director who has had a play produced for the London Fringe in 2006.
-Kurt is currently working on trying to get into the Toronto Fringe Festival with a script of his own.
+Kurt has just applied to get his play Pencil Kiss into the 2018 Toronto Fringe Festival.
+Also he is a trained vocalist and an avid runner.

 Nina Tischhauser (Clara, Mabel, and others) is a graduate of the Acting for Screen and Stage Program at Capilano University in Vancouver.
 She has appeared previously in Crossing Delancey (Metro Theatre), Blue Carotid (Studio 1398), The Old Haunt (Excavation Theatre), Cat Killer (Presentation House), The Good Person of Setzuan (Exit 22) and toured with Australian Theatre Company, Fine Edge Theatre.
 Nina is excited to be making her Toronto debut along side the dreamy cast and production team of Quiet Courage.